 Chapter 455B and Chapter 16 of the Code of Iowa authorizes the Authority, jointly and in cooperation with the Iowa Department of Natural Resources (DNR), to undertake the creation, administration, and financing of the Iowa Water Pollution Control Works Financing Program (the Clean Water State Revolving Fund (CWSRF) Program), and the Iowa Drinking Water Facilities Financing Program (the Drinking Water State Revolving Fund (DWSRF) Program), jointly known as the State Revolving Fund (SRF).
 These programs were created to implement provisions of federal legislation.
 The U.S. Environmental Protection Agency (EPA) makes annual capitalization grants to states for these programs.
 The SRF is authorized and has issued revenue bonds to meet the 20% State match required to receive the grants and to provide additional funds to make loans to finance all or part of the construction of wastewater and drinking water facilities.
+In 2021, Congress passed the Infrastructure Investment and Jobs Act ("IIJA"), otherwise known as the Bipartisan Infrastructure Law ("BIL"), allowing states to receive additional capitalization grants under the Clean Water Act and Safe Drinking Water Act.
+The BIL supplemental capitalization grants for federal fiscal years 2024 through 2026 are subject to a twenty percent (20%) State match requirement.
+The Authority is further authorized to issue, and has issued, revenue bonds to meet the State match required to receive the BIL supplemental capitalization grants.
 The bonds are limited obligations of the SRF payable solely from repayments of the loans and other assets and revenues pledged under the applicable bond indentures.
 The obligations do not constitute a debt of the State or a general obligation of the Authority.